layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-kubernetes-for-engineers/explore-dapr-with-meshery/deploy-python-and-nodejs-application/quiz.md

       - id: "d"
         text: "dapr.io/activate: \"true\""
   - id: "q2"
-    text: "Which Dapr annotations are used in the Node.js application manifest?
-(Select all that apply)"
+    text: "Which Dapr annotations are used in the Node.js application manifest?"
     type: "multiple-answers"
     marks: 2
     options: